About Us

 Media

-All of our businesses operate within a clear governance framework defined by the Group.
-Our devolved business model gives businesses autonomy to manage their own ESG impacts, risks and opportunities within this framework.
-We adapt our governance process as required to cover all relevant ESG issues, including climate change.
+All our businesses operate within a clear governance framework defined by the Group.
+Our devolved business model gives our businesses autonomy to assess and manage their own ESG impacts, risks and opportunities within this framework.

 In carrying out its duties the Board is also supported by:

-We maintain and keep under review a series of group-level policies and position statements.
-Ranging from Health, Safety and Wellbeing, Environmental, Animal Health and Welfare, and Board Diversity (which also applies to the Group approach to DEI) to our Supplier Code of Conduct, our policies and position statements articulate the Group’s requirements and set expectations for the actions of our businesses, employees, suppliers and partners.
-It is the responsibility of the chief executive of each business to ensure that the business is compliant with both relevant legislation and Group policies.
+We maintain and keep under review a series of Group-level policies and position statements.
+Ranging from Health, Safety and Wellbeing, Environment, Animal Health and Welfare, and Board Diversity (which also applies to the Group approach to DEI) to our Supplier Code of Conduct, our policies and position statements articulate the Group’s requirements and set expectations for the actions of our businesses, employees, suppliers and partners.

 Our Group policies, position statements and Supplier Code of Conduct can be accessed online.

 Our approach to governance is to respect not simply the letter, but also the spirit, of our Anti-Bribery and Corruption Policy and always act with integrity.
-To ensure the effective implementation of our policy and procedures, each business has its own designated Anti-Bribery and Corruption Officer and we have monitoring systems in place at various levels within the Group including global risk assessments.
+All of our businesses are responsible for their compliance with our policies and procedures.
+To ensure effective implementation each business has its own designated Anti-Bribery and Corruption Officer, and we have monitoring systems in place at various levels within the Group, including global risk assessments.
 In addition, all relevant employees are required to complete an e-learning course on the subject when they join the Group and at regular intervals thereafter, and those who work in higher-risk roles are required to attend regular face-to-face training.
-A copy of the policy is available online.

-We are committed to always acting with integrity.
-We proudly promote and protect a culture of trust, fairness and accountability.
-Our Speak Up Policy empowers our people to raise a grievance or tell us whenever they encounter anything inappropriate, improper, dishonest, illegal or dangerous and ensures that their concerns will be handled confidentially and professionally.
-Speak Up includes both a telephone line and a web reporting device, managed by an independent provider.
+Our Speak Up Policy empowers our people to raise a grievance or tell us whenever they encounter anything inappropriate, improper, dishonest, illegal or dangerous, including fraud, and ensures that their concerns will be handled confidentially and professionally.
+Speak Up includes both a telephone line and a web reporting platform, managed by an independent provider.

-We encourage all individuals working for the Group, in any of our businesses, in any country and in any capacity, to use Speak Up, including employees at all levels, directors, officers, part-time and fixed-term workers, casual and agency workers, seconded workers and volunteers.
-Speak Up also enables issues to be raised by third parties.
+We encourage all individuals working for the Group in any of our businesses, in any country and in any capacity, to use Speak Up, including employees at all levels, directors, officers, part-time and fixed-term workers, casual and agency workers, seconded workers and volunteers.

-In the year to 30 June 2024, 276 notifications were received, of which:
+In the year to 30 June 2025, 434 notifications were received, of which:

 A copy of the ABF Speak Up Policy is available online.